shreyaskorde16/FedFitTech/README.md

 ## 1 About this baseline

-**1.1 What's implemented:** <p align="justify">  Our case study on FedFitTech focuses on balancing personalization and generalization in the FitTech domain using Federated Learning.
-We introduce an early stopping method to address these challenges.
-Our contributions are threefold:
-1. **Fitness Activity Recognition**: We emphasize the suitability of fitness activity recognition (HAR) for Federated Learning.
-2. **Flower Baseline for Fitness Tracking**: We developed FedFitTech, a baseline for the Flower framework, enabling reproducible experiments and benchmarking.
-3. **Balanced Generalization**: We demonstrate the use of this baseline with client-side early stopping to reduce energy consumption and improve efficiency. </p>
+**1.1 What's implemented:** <p align="justify">  The code in this directory provides the FedFitTech baseline, enables reproducible experiments and benchmarking of Fitness Tracking in the Federated Learning setting, as well as a case study of FedFitTech. </p>

 **1.2 Dataset:** <p align="justify">  The [WEAR](https://mariusbock.github.io/wear/) (Wearable and Egocentric Activity Recognition) dataset includes labeled activities performed by 22 participants, categorized into jogging (normal, rotating arms, skipping, side steps, butt-kicks), stretching (triceps, lunging, shoulders, hamstrings, lumbar rotation), and strength exercises (push-ups, push-ups (complex), sit-ups, sit-ups (complex), burpees, lunges, lunges (complex), bench dips).
 It also features a NULL label for unlabeled periods.
 Collected across multiple outdoor locations with varying conditions, the dataset aligns with real-world trends and is ideal for fitness tracking due to its diverse participants, classes, and labeled data.
 Two participants were re-recorded in a different season and environment,resulting in 24 subjects.These two additional subjects are treated as separate devices for the same individuals to reflect real-world FitTech scenarios,thus setting the number of clients to 24. </p>